Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | *You gain 1 Conjury slot, and learn how to conjure an additional creature up to 2 slots in cost.*

   .. tab-item:: Rank 3

+    | **Simulacrum**
+    | Any conjuration you create with a duration of Lifetime or higher gains a lifelike patina, passing as a normal creature without any of the hallmarks of a conjuration.
+Identifying a simulacrum for what it is requires an Insight check at a difficulty of 3.
+    | The simulacrum also gains a simple personality, typically controlled by the GM but still heeding all commands as normal.
+If not under your immediate control, it may act as it sees fit, as an ordinary (if extremely naive) tamed/sentient being with undying fealty towards you.

+    | **Role Play**
+    | When conjuring a creature within Touch range, you may choose to shunt your senses into its form, taking full control of it.
+You lose all senses and instead gain those of the conjuration, able to act in its place as an ordinary creature of that sort.
+This lasts until the conjuration dies, runs its duration, or is dispelled.

     | *You gain 1 Conjury slot, and learn how to conjure an additional creature up to 3 slots in cost.*